LivHed/coworking-spaces/README.md

 ## Features
 #### Existing Features
 * The presentation text is placed under the name of the page and provides
-* The select menu with the cities in it is placed underneath the introduction text as a natural next call to action to follow.
+* The select menu with the cities and the search button is placed underneath the name of the page and the sentence with what you can do on this landing page, as a natural next step of action to follow.
 *
-* The Coworking spaces are shown in album cards, in a responsive way,
+* The Coworking spaces and the details about them are shown in album cards, in a responsive way.
+The user can click on the link to view the coworking space´s own webpage.
 * The fields in the forms are required, so the user won´t be able to submit the forms until all fields are filled in.
 This will show nicely in the cards, with all fields complete inside of them.
 * The name of the webpage is placed in the navbar in the left corner.